BabaSanfour/BabaSanfour/README.md

 - 📭 [Reach out](#hi-there-Hamza-here) for help with M.Sc/PhD in Canada, AI, Python, and Neuroscience.
 - Currently Supervised by Dr. Karim Jerbi (Head of Computational and Cognitive Neuroscience Lab - CoCo 🥥 Lab)
-- Funded by the Merit Scholarship from the AI Research Fund of the Faculty of Medicine
+- Funded by the Merit Scholarship from the AI Research Fund of the Faculty of Medicine (3 years) and UNIQUE Excellence Scholarship (PhD level, 1 year)
 - 💬 Me in five words?
 AI 🤖, Neuroscience 🧠, Python 🐍, open source projects :octocat: and volunteering.
 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)